golnegarihr/web-scraping/README.md

 # web-scraping
-# this program get  information from udacity site nd then store picture of succuss student
+## this program getting information from udacity site and then store pictures of success  students
-# and also make a DataFrame
+#### and also making a DataFrame